-Basic safety considerations also include always having a sufficient supply of any medications that your pets may require like their glucosamine for dogs or turmeric supplements.
+Basic safety considerations also include always having a sufficient supply of any medications, supplements, or vitamins that your pets may require like their glucosamine for dogs or turmeric supplements.
 If you have a pet that normally takes medication to help them calm down during thunderstorms or other loud events, make sure that medicine is readily accessible.

 It is important to keep your pets up-to-date on all of their shots.
 In the preparation period of a predictable disaster, veterinarians can quickly get backlogged with their four-legged patients, trying to catch up on prescriptions and shots prior to an impending issue.
 During and following a disaster, access to veterinary care can be limited or even nonexistent.

 These issues can be exacerbated as a pet ages.
 Regular health checks and screenings become increasingly important along with maintaining proper immunizations.
 Most veterinarians suggest annual health checks for pets, twice yearly for older pets.
 This is particularly important for pets in disaster-prone areas.